“Tomorrow, and Tomorrow, and Tomorrow”, Gabrielle Zevin

 “It’s tomorrow, and tomorrow, and tomorrow.
 It’s the possibility of infinite rebirth, infinite redemption.
 The idea that if you keep playing, you could win.
 No loss is permanent, because nothing is permanent, ever.”

-If you happen to read this book and love it just as much as I do, might I also suggest the series Mythic Quest on Apply TV.
+BONUS: If you happen to read this book and love it just as much as I do, might I also suggest the series Mythic Quest on Apply TV.
 The episodes “Dark Quiet Death” (S1E5) and “Sarian” (S3E7) are very Tomorrow³-coded.

 Content Warnings